harrietrs/cross-gov-ai-testing-framework/framework.md

 AI is playing a growing role across public services, from decision support to automation to frontline service delivery.
 As these systems become more capable and more embedded in critical processes, it is essential that we understand how well they work, how fair they are, and what happens when they go wrong.

-This framework sets out a practical, shared approach for testing, evaluation and assurnace of AI systems across public sector.
+This framework sets out a practical, shared approach for testing, evaluation and assurance of AI systems across public sector.
 It focuses on helping teams test systems, evaluate AI models and assure quality, trustworthiness, and risk.
 This is whether the AI in question is a traditional rule-based system, Machine Learned model, or a newer generative or agentic system.

 > In this framework, **testing** refers to checking the whole AI-enabled system (infrastructure, APIs, integrations, user interfaces, data flows). **Evaluation** focuses on AI model/layer, assessing how well they perform against agreed quality attributes. **Testing** generates the evidence, **evaluation** interprets it in context, and **assurance** gives confidence that systems are safe, fair and accountable.